 Helping Hand volunteers serve an important role in the function and flow of One Heart Stables (OHS).
 A Helping Hand provides a service focused on general stable maintenance, equine grooming/care, and upkeep of barn, pastures and riding arena.
 Helping Hand Volunteers enable One Heart Stables Director and other OHS Equine Therapists to focus attention on providing therapeutic experiences to the Children’s Residential Center (CRC) residents, Encompass Outpatient clients, and special needs individuals who benefit from positive interaction/learning from Equine Therapy.

-You can help in one or more of the following ways:
+Volunteer(s) can help in one or more of the following ways leading up to Christmas:

 Guy, Girl or Group